All Fortnite Icon Series Skins

 Fortnite Icon Series Creator: Kathleen “Loserfruit” Belsten

 After Ninja, Australian streamer Loserfruit was the next Fortnite creator to get an Icon skin.
-To this day, Loserfruit is the only female Fornite content creator with a signature skin.
+Up until recently, Loserfruit was the only female Fornite content creator with a signature skin.

 Loserfruit’s Icon skin is based on an outfit she wore to the Australian Open Summer Smash 2020 Fortnite tournament.
 Obviously, Loserfruit knew she was getting an in-game skin in her likeness before anyone else.
 Unbeknownst to all in attendance, Loserfruit secretly dressed up as her Fortnite skin and attended the Australian Open event to tease the future collaboration.